SUYASH-a17/Diabetic-Retinopathy-Severity-Classification/README.md

    - **EfficientNet-B0 CNN** fine-tuning in PyTorch with class-weighted loss.
 5. **Scaling**
    - GCS for data storage
    - Dataproc for distributed Spark jobs
-   - (Optional) Vertex AI for batch inference

 ---